thomasjo/atom-overrides/README.md

 Atom.
 Simply edit and save, and your changes will applied immediately.

 ## Status
-Right now, the only supported editor settings are `tabLength` and `softTabs`.
+Right now, the only supported editor settings are `tabLength`, `softTabs` and `softWrap`.
 Support for more overrides will be added as soon as possible.

 ## TODO
 Current wish list, in a semi-prioritized order;